meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 When __removing__ from an array, you will get gaps.
 In order to bypass this problem,  we switch the last account in the array with the one we want to remove and then remove the last account.
 These functions can be used with __multiple__ user groups.
-For example with admins and nomal users.
+For example with admins and normal users.
 Method overloading can be used for this.

 You can implement some getters and setters and you'll have a decent basic contract.